 For decades, the notion of a driverless car seemed as fantastic as the flying bubble-car George Jetson used to ferry his family through the skies in a popular 1960s animated TV series.
 But the emergence of “smart” vehicles that can effectively monitor many of the car’s functions, and even help control steering, acceleration and brakes, has opened up a range of possibilities, from Cadillac’s Super Cruise Control (which encourages a driver to take hands off the wheel, but not eyes off the road) to Tesla’s Autopilot, which automates steering and certain responses but still requires driver monitoring, to testing of fully automated vehicles that don’t require any human driver at all.

 The manufacturers of the new generation of self-steering cars claim that, when used properly, the vehicles are as safe or safer than traditional manual operation.
 For example, Tesla claims that a vehicle equipped with Autopilot is nearly four times less likely to be involved in a fatal accident than other vehicles on the road.
+Consulting with an automobile lawyer can provide valuable insights and guidance regarding the legal implications and responsibilities associated with the use of self-steering cars.
 But the systems that are currently available for everyday use all depend on keeping a live driver in the loop, available to take over if something goes wrong.
-And human error appears to have played a significant role in at least some of the self-driving accidents:
+And human error appears to have played a significant role in at least some of the self-driving accidents.

 — In 2016 the first fatal crash of a self-driving car claimed the life of Joshua Brown, after a collision with a tractor-trailer that was crossing the highway in front of Brown’s Tesla Model S. Regulators cleared Tesla of responsibility for the crash, finding that Brown had ignored multiple automatic warnings, set his cruise control to 74 mph two minutes before the crash, and failed to brake in the seconds leading up to the collision, suggesting he wasn’t monitoring traffic.